Webinars

 Museums have traditionally relied almost exclusively on charitable giving and municipal bonds to fund their expansions, renovations, and other mission-based capital projects.
 There is, however, another world of untapped (or undertapped) sources of capital and revenue that museums may want to explore.

-This Remuseum webinar explores these overlooked sources of capital and revenue for museums, including funding related to investments in environmental sustainability, creative uses of Donor-Advised Funds (DAFs), and impact investing.
+Join Remuseum for a webinar that explores these overlooked sources of capital and revenue for museums, including funding related to investments in environmental sustainability, creative uses of Donor-Advised Funds (DAFs), Program-related Investments, and non-traditional endowment investments.
+Stephen Reily was joined by experts who shared examples of how museums and cultural organizations can build alternative sources into their capital stacks.

 Stephanie Shapiro, Managing Director, Environment & Culture Partners